On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 \begin{lem} Suppose that $G_0\in \mathcal{A}$ and $x\in G$ is an element of prime order $r$.
 Then $|x^{G_0}| > \alpha$, where $\alpha$ is recorded in Table~\ref{t:class-bounds} and $\beta = \frac{q}{q+1}$. \end{lem}

-\begin{proof} Sufficient upper bounds on $|x^{G_I}|$ (or $|x^{G_0}|$ if $x$ is a field, graph, or graph-field automorphism) are established in~\cite[Sections 3.3-3.5]{fprIII}.
-Combining those with~\cite[3.2.8, 3.2.9, 3.2.14, 3.2.15, 3.3.10, 3.3.12, 3.3.17, 3.4.12, 3.4.15, 3.4.16, 3.5.20]{BG}, which describe when prime order $G_I$-classes split into $G_0$-classes, we verify the entries in Table~\ref{t:class-bounds}.
+\begin{proof} Lower bounds on $|x^{G_I}|$ (or $|x^{G_0}|$ if $x$ is a field, graph, or graph-field automorphism) are established in~\cite[Sections 3.3-3.5]{fprIII}.
+Combining these with results in~\cite{BG}, which describe when prime order $G_I$-classes split into $G_0$-classes, we verify the entries in Table~\ref{t:class-bounds}.
 The argument is similar in most cases, so we only treat a few cases that are slightly more involved here.
+In particular, we will discuss the cases where $G_0 = {\rm PSL}_3^{\epsilon}(q)$ and $x\in G_I$, or $x$ is a field or graph-field automorphism and $G_0 = {\rm PSp}_4(q)$ and $x\in G_I$.